 Time and Place

-At a meeting in April, the Board shall adopt a schedule of regular meetings for the calendar year, identifying the date, time and place of each meeting.
+At a meeting in April, the Board shall adopt a schedule of regular meetings for the calendar year, identifying the date, time (stated in both Eastern and Central time4) and place of each meeting.
 Dates are subject to change at the discretion of the Executive Director and the President.
 Rescheduled regular meetings shall be noticed and held as special meetings.1 & 2

 When circumstances dictate a change in the time, date, and/or place of the regular meeting, the President shall consult with members of the Board and Executive Director to reach a consensus regarding alternatives.